traneio/arrows/README.md

 ```
 libraryDependencies ++= Seq(
-  "io.trane" %% "arrows-twitter" % "0.1.18-SNAPSHOT"
+  "io.trane" %% "arrows-twitter" % "0.1.17"
 )
 ```

-Both implementations have similar behavior, but they mirror the interface of the underlying Future to make the migration easier.
+Both implementations have similar behavior, but they mirror the interface of the underlying `Future` to make the migration easier.

 The library is inspired by the paper [Generalizing Monads to Arrows](http://www.cse.chalmers.se/~rjmh/Papers/arrows.pdf).
 It introduces Arrows as a way to express computations statically.
 For instance, this monadic computation: